-Week Day means any 5 consecutive days from Monday to Saturday.
+Week Day means any 5 consecutive days from Monday to Sunday.

-Weekly Rate means the negotiated rate for the Employee's contracted weekly hours exclusive of any additional overtime or loadings unless specified.
+Weekly Rate means the negotiated rate for the Employee's contracted weekly hours exclusive of any applicable uncontracted overtime or loadings unless specified or, in the case of Flat Fee Employees, their five-day flat fee.